allmeidaapedro/Olist-Data-Analysis/README.md

 - In this project, I will analyze a brazilian e-commerece (Olist) sales data to answer 39 business questions utilizing SQL.
 After that, I will construct a dashboard in PowerBI to highlight the most important KPI'S and indicators about the business.
 - What will you encounter here?
     - Aggregate functions such as COUNT, SUM, AVG, MIN, MAX, ROUND, EXTRACT, TO_CHAR, etc.
-    - Clauses such as SELECT, WHERE, HAVING, GROUP BY, ORDER BY, CASE WHEN, LIMIT.
+    - Clauses such as SELECT, WHERE, HAVING, GROUP BY, ORDER BY, LEFT JOIN, INNER JOIN, CASE WHEN, LIMIT.
     - Window functions such as RANK, with ROW, OVER, PARTITION BY.
     - CTE'S and Subqueries.